pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 ### Band Table

+The table of bands implemented above for the hypothetical radio can be seen below.
+The values of Initial Step Index, Final Step Index and Default/Last Step index can be got from the Step table.

 | Band name | Initial Freq.  | Final Freq. | Last Freq. | offset | Freq Unit | Divider | Dec. | Initial Step Index | Final Step Index | Default / Last Step index | Action Function |
 | --------- | ----------------------- | -------------------- | ---------------- | ---------------- | -----------------| --------------- |------------------ | ---------------- | ---------------- | -----------| -----------|
 | MW   | 50000000 | 170000000 | 50000000 | 45500000 |  KHz | 100000 | 2 | 3 | 6 | 5 | amBroadcast |